catmorbid/cybergod-mkdocs/docs/character-creation/augments/biomorph-healing.md

 Healing Power is a pool of points you can use to heal wounds.
 A wound requires Healing Power equal to their Damage Class equivalence.

->[!example]
+!!! example
->a Major Wound occurs at Damage Class 3, so you need 3 Healing Power to heal a Major Wound.
+	a Major Wound occurs at Damage Class 3, so you need 3 Healing Power to heal a Major Wound.

 | Level | Effect              |
 |:----- |:------------------- |